w3c/specberus/README.md

 * `sameWorkAs`: The previous shortlink if any.
 * `implementationFeedbackDue`: The implementation review date for CRs
 * `prReviewsDue`: The review date for PRs
+* `implementationReport`: Implementation report link for CRs, PRs and RECs

 If some of these pieces of metadata cannot be deduced, that key will not exist, or its value will not be defined.